2012 United States gubernatorial elections: Vermont

 Governor Peter Shumlin, the victor of the Vermont gubernatorial election of 2010, ran for re-election in 2012.
 His Republican challenger was state Senator Randy Brock.
 Shumlin won the general election.

-The Lieutenant Governor was elected separately.
+The lieutenant governor was elected separately.

 Washington

 Governor Christine Gregoire retired rather than run for re-election.

 U.S. Representative Jay Inslee was the Democratic nominee.

 State Attorney General Rob McKenna was the Republican nominee.
 U.S. Representative Dave Reichert decided against a bid, and threw his support to McKenna.
 Inslee won the general election.

-The Lieutenant Governor will be elected separately.
+The lieutenant governor was elected separately.

 West Virginia

-The Supreme Court of Appeals of West Virginia ruled on January 18, 2011 that the state must hold a special gubernatorial election in 2011 to fill the vacancy resulting from Joe Manchin's election to the United States Senate.
-The special election occurred October 4, 2011 with state Senate President and acting Governor Earl Ray Tomblin won the election.
+The Supreme Court of Appeals of West Virginia ruled on January 18, 2011, that the state must hold a special gubernatorial election in 2011 to fill the vacancy resulting from Joe Manchin's election to the United States Senate.
+The special election occurred on October 4, 2011, with state Senate President and acting Governor Earl Ray Tomblin won the election.
 Tomblin was eligible to run for a full term in 2012.

 Tomblin's 2011 Republican opponent, businessman Bill Maloney, was the Republican nominee.
 Tomblin won the election.

 David Moran was the Libertarian candidate.

-The Lieutenant Governor is elected by the State Senate.
+The lieutenant governor was elected by the State Senate.

 Wisconsin (recall)

 Governor Scott Walker (R) survived a recall election on June 5.
-Walker's disapproval ratings varied between 50–51% while his approval ratings varied between 47–49% in 2011.
-Walker led against challenger Tom Barrett (D) in polls since March, including two post-primary polls which showed Walker with a five to twelve point lead.
+His disapproval ratings varied between 50 and 51%, while his approval ratings varied between 47 and 49% in 2011.
+Walker had led against challenger Tom Barrett (D) in polls since March, including two post-primary polls which showed Walker with a five- to twelve-point lead.
 Walker defeated Barrett by seven percentage points, becoming the first governor in U.S. history to survive a recall election.

 Territories

 American Samoa

-Governor Togiola Tulafono, who had served as Governor since 2003, was ineligible to run for re-election due to term limits.
+Governor Togiola Tulafono, who had served as governor since 2003, was ineligible to run for re-election due to term limits.

-Six candidates vied to succeed outgoing Governor Tulafono – former President of American Samoa Community College, Salu Hunkin-Finau; businessman Timothy Jones; former Attorney General Afoa Moega Lutu; former President of the Development Bank of American Samoa, Lolo Letalu Matalasi Moliga; Lieutenant Governor Faoa Aitofele Sunia; and former High Court of American Samoa justice Save Liuato Tuitele.
+Six candidates vied to succeed outgoing Governor Tulafono – former president of American Samoa Community College, Salu Hunkin-Finau; businessman Timothy Jones; former Attorney General Afoa Moega Lutu; former president of the Development Bank of American Samoa, Lolo Letalu Matalasi Moliga; Lieutenant Governor Faoa Aitofele Sunia; and former High Court of American Samoa justice Save Liuato Tuitele.
 Moliga won the general election.

 Puerto Rico

 Governor Luis Fortuño (PNP/R) ran for re-election.

-Fortuño had been mentioned as a long-shot potential Republican nominee for President or Vice President in 2012.
-However, he announced on June 26, 2011 that he would run for re-election instead of seeking the Presidency.
+Fortuño had been mentioned as a long-shot potential Republican nominee for president or vice president in 2012.
+However, he announced on June 26, 2011, that he would run for re-election instead of seeking the presidency.

 Senator Alejandro García Padilla (PPD) was the net biggest challenger out of six challengers, and won the general election.

-Puerto Rico does not have a position of Lieutenant Governor.
+Puerto Rico does not have a position of lieutenant governor.